rukkal/virtual-cluster/README.md

 ## Details
 - Tested on Ubuntu 16.04 with Vagrant 1.8.1 and Virtualbox 5.0.18
-- Cluster configuration: 1 server node + 1 controller node
+- Cluster configuration: 1 controller node + 1 server node

 ## Troubleshooting
-It happened that the provision partially went wrong because of a short unavailability of the APT service.
-In such cases the quickest solution is running the provision again:
+It occurred that the provision partially went wrong because of a short unavailability of the APT service.
+In such cases the solution was running the provision again:
 ```shell
 vagrant reload --provision <machine name>
 ```